OWASP/owasp-mastg/Document/0x04a-Mobile-App-Taxonomy.md

 - [Google Flutter](https://flutter.dev/ "Google Flutter")
 - [React Native](https://reactnative.dev/ "React Native")

-Applications developed using these frameworks internally use the APIs native to the system and offer performance equivalent to native applications.
+Apps developed using these frameworks internally use the APIs native to the system and offer performance equivalent to native apps.
 Also, these apps can make use of all device capabilities, including the GPS, accelerometer, camera, the notification system, etc. Since the final output is very similar to previously discussed _native apps_, apps developed using these frameworks can also be considered as _native apps_.

 ## Web App